angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 lots of trial and error returned with a list I liked better, one with Infernal Contracts, extra Rituals, and no Lab Maniac anywhere in the 75.
-I've been working to refine the list since then and it feels like its sufficiently competitive that I wouldn't be completely embarassed to write a primer.
+I've been working to refine the list since then and it feels like its sufficiently competitive that I wouldn't be completely embarrassed to write a primer.

-::decklist{path=2018/12/ddft}
+::decklist{url=2018/12/ddft}

 ## The Part Where I Predict Some of Your Questions About the List